 When can I lock in the interest rate on my loan?

 You can lock at no additional charge 45-60 days from your settlement.
 We recommend that you contact your loan officer when you have your pre-drywall walk-through.
-Locking takes place noon – 4pm, Monday – Friday.
+Locking takes place 11am – 4pm, Monday – Friday.
 Extended locks are available on some programs (for additional fees).
 Please ask your loan officer for details.